cryptool-org/cryptool1/readme-source.txt

 6. Additional hints
    ~~~~~~~~~~~~~~~~

-- We want to encourage you, to first have a look at the different methods implemented in
+- We want to encourage you, to first have a look at the different features implemented in
-  CrypTool (running it) and then look into the source code, look for according examples
+  the CrypTool program (run it), and then look into the source code, look for according examples
-  and re-use them.
+  and re-use the existing methods.

-- If you come to a problem do not hesitate to paste a mail to the CrypTool mailings list
+- If you come to a problem do not hesitate to paste a mail to the CrypTool team
   (see www.cryptool.org).

-- There is a presentation about how to compile CrypTool and how to add own
+- There is an old presentation about how to compile CrypTool and how to add own
   methods (CrypTool-MFC-Kurs-VC7.ppt in the same directory as this file).
   The most important recommendations are:
   - First develop your program as a pure console application to make your functionality clear.